 - to confirm RAN2’s understanding that a RedCap UE with 1 Rx branch applies the offset to all cell-specific RSRP thresholds which are applicable to RedCap except the case below.

-- whether a RedCap UE with 1 Rx branch applies offset to Rel-16 low mobility and/or not at cell edge conditions.
+- whether a RedCap UE with 1 Rx branch applies offset to Rel-16 low mobility and/or not at cell edge conditions, and Rel-17 stationery and not at cell edge conditions for RRC idle/inactive state.

-- whether cell specific parameters for 1 Rx RedCap UEs, i.e., Qrxlevmin_1Rx and Qqualmin_1Rx, can be configurable to compensate cell (re)selection.
+- whether a RedCap UE with 1 Rx branch can apply the offset also to the cell specific parameters Qrxlevmin and Qqualmin to compensate cell (re)selection.

 3. Date of Next TSG-RAN WG2 Meetings: